pagkly/Zed/Investopedia3/Prime Cost.md

 A prime cost is the total direct costs, which may be fixed or variable, of manufacturing an item for sale.
 Businesses use prime costs as a way of measuring the total cost of the production inputs needed to create a given output.
 By analyzing its prime costs, a company can set prices that yield desired profits.
 By lowering its prime costs, a company can increase its profit or undercut its competitors' prices.

-Companies need to calculate the prime cost of each product manufactured to ensure they are generating a [profit](https://www.investopedia.com/terms/p/profit.asp).
+Companies need to calculate the prime cost of each product manufactured to ensure they are generating a [[profit]](https://www.investopedia.com/terms/p/profit.asp).
 Self-employed individuals, such as artisans who create and sell custom-made furniture, often use the prime cost calculation to ensure they are making the hourly wage they desire while also profiting from each product made.

 Indirect costs, such as utilities, manager salaries, and delivery costs, are not included in prime costs.
 One reason why indirect costs are excluded from the prime cost calculation is that they can be difficult to quantify and allocate.

 ## Example of How to Use Prime Cost

 Let's say, as an example, a professional woodworker is hired to construct a dining room table for a customer.
-The prime costs for creating the table include direct labor and [raw materials](https://www.investopedia.com/terms/r/rawmaterials.asp), such as lumber, hardware, and paint.
+The prime costs for creating the table include direct labor and [[raw materials]](https://www.investopedia.com/terms/r/rawmaterials.asp), such as lumber, hardware, and paint.
 The materials directly contributing to the table's production cost $200.
 The woodworker charges $50 per hour for labor, and this project takes three hours to complete.
 The prime cost to produce the table is $350 ($200 for the raw materials + $150 in direct labor).
 To generate a profit, the table's price should be set above its prime cost.

 Consider the same woodworker who constructed and sold a new hand-crafted table for $250.
 The cost of the raw materials was $200, and it took him three hours to construct.
 Without regard to labor costs, the woodworker realized a gain of $50.
 If his direct labor costs were $15 per hour, he realized a modest gain of $5.
 Therefore, it is especially important for self-employed persons to employ the prime cost method when determining what price to set for their goods and services.